OTI Festival 1983

 The OTI Festival 1983 (Decimosegundo Gran Premio de la Canción Iberoamericana, Décimo Segundo Grande Prêmio da Canção Ibero-Americana) was the 12th edition of the OTI Festival, held on 29 October 1983 at the DAR Constitution Hall in Washington, D.C., United States, and presented by Rafael Pineda and Ana Carlota.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster the Spanish International Network (SIN).

 Broadcasters from twenty-one countries participated in the festival.
-The winner was the song "Estrela de papel" performed by Jessé representing Brazil; with "Olvidar, olvidar" by Taty Salas representing the Dominican Republic placing second; and "Tu pueblo, mi pueblo" by Jaime Mora representing Colombia placing third.
+The winner was the song "Estrela de papel", written by Jessé and Elifas Andreato, and performed by Jessé himself representing Brazil; with "Olvidar, olvidar", written by Cheo Zorrilla, and performed by Taty Salas representing the Dominican Republic, placing second; and "Tu pueblo y mi pueblo", written by Víctor Manuel García and Santander Díaz, and performed by Jaime Mora representing Colombia, placing third.

 Location

 DAR Constitution Hall, Washington, D.C. – venue of the OTI Festival 1983.

 The Organización de Televisión Iberoamericana (OTI) designated the Spanish International Network (SIN) as the host broadcaster for the 12th edition of the OTI Festival.
 SIN staged the event in Washington, D.C..
 The venue selected was the DAR Constitution Hall, a building designed by John Russell Pope and opened in 1929 by the Daughters of the American Revolution to house its annual convention.
 It has been a major cultural center of the city since its construction, and houses its largest auditorium.